sjsjcezar/TikTik-GameDev2/README.md

 ---
 ##  The Team!
-- Samuel Cezar
+- Samuel Cezar - Lead Developer
-- Reiven Lee
+- Reiven Lee - Co Developer
-- Samantha Caoile
+- Samantha Caoile - Artist

+> This project is a student-led indie Horror Game created as part of our requirement for the CGAE203, 2D Game Development Class.
+> Do note that this repository contains all the Unity Files.
+If you want to experience the game itself, you'll have to build it first.

 ### 📜 Game Plot